davidretler/RSA-Encryptor/README.md

 ##How to Run
 You can run the program by downloading the `.jar`s in the [`bin/v1`](bin/v1) directory.
 The program comes separately as a [GUI](bin/v1/RSA_GUI.jar) and a [CLI](bin/v1/RSA_CLI.jar) frontend.

+For example, to run the GUI you would type:

+    java -jar ./RSA_GUI.jar

+in the directory `RSA_GUI` was downloaded to.

 ##Screenshots
 Here are a couple screenshots
 ![GUI](Screenshots/RSA-screenshot.png)